linslin/pagingSlider/README.md

 # pagingSlider
 =======================

-## Notice
+## What is it?
+pagingSilder brings you Hardware-Accelerated Page Transitions for Web / Mobile Web Apps / PhoneGap Apps.
 Inspired by http://coenraets.org/blog/2013/03/hardware-accelerated-page-transitions-for-mobile-web-apps-phonegap-apps/
 I have written an extension.
 This extension allows the page slider to control several pages, retrieve individual pages and slide from one side to another.

 ###### Why singleton pattern?
 Using singleton pattern as class object makes the integration easy in the common way.
 Also singleton pattern does not block a multiple use per page.
-You are able to copy the pagingSlider object like "var myPagingSlider = pagingSlider;".
+You are able to create new instances of pagingSlider object like "var myPagingSlider = pagingSlider;".

 ## Release 0.3 - Features

-- slide to pages with touch swipes
+- slide to pages with touch swipes by using Hardware-Accelerated Page Transitions
 - auto switch to pages by clicking menu item
 - call pages directly
 - animated mobile pagebrowser